 Lethbridge Naturalists Society

-To encourage the development of knowledge and appreciation of natural history and understanding of ecological processes by residents of Lethbridge and surrounding areas of Alberta…
+LNS is dedicated to the development and appreciation of natural history and the understanding of the environment in Lethbridge and surrounding areas.

 Nature Alberta is a federation of natural history organizations operating in Alberta.
 Alberta is fortunate to have a wide diversity of wildlife and wild spaces!
 All native plants and animals have a right to co-exist with Albertans, who in turn benefit by having access to a healthy, natural environment.
 Increasing our understanding of nature will lead to increased enjoyment of it.
 Today, more than 40 natural history clubs are engaging Albertans across the province in the conservation and appreciation of our natural heritage….